2009scape/api.2009scape.org/README.md

-# 2009scape.org-backend
+# api.2009scape.org

-A basic Express router which serves as a read-only API to 2009scape.org
+A basic Express router which serves as an API to 2009scape

 ### Why?

-* 2009scape.org is hosted on Github Pages
+* Mostly for 2009scape.org
-* That's free and forever, but static
-* This router allows it to fetch data from 2009scape's server
-* Could be easily modified to also write data

 ## Installation and Running
 1. Clone repository and cd into it